 How do I apply for a Habitat home?

-Visit the Habitat Office to pick up a pre-application.
-If, by the pre-application and credit report, it looks as though you have a chance of qualifying, we will contact you so that you may pick up a Homeowner Application.
+Visit the Habitat Office to pick up a pre-application, or download one here.
+If, by the pre-application and credit report, it looks as though you have a chance of qualifying, we will contact you so that you may obtain a Homeowner Application.
 Fill out the application and return it to the Habitat Office by the set deadline.